racoope70/BERTified/README.md

 Model Performance
 Training Accuracy: ~93%
-Test Accuracy: ~89%
+Test Accuracy: ~91%
-This marks a significant improvement from the initial accuracy of 69%.
+Metrics:
+Confusion Matrix: Detailed breakdown of true/false positives and negatives.
+ROC-AUC: Strong discrimination with an AUC score of 0.95.
+Precision-Recall Curve: Highlights the trade-off between precision and recall, especially for imbalanced datasets.

 Contributing
 Contributions are welcome!
 Fork the repository, make your changes, and submit a pull request.
-We appreciate all contributions to improving the project.
+All contributions to improving the project are appreciated.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.